Mgrdich/nodejs_Shopping/README.md

 # nodejs_Shopping
-Branch of this project and its database is done by monogdb
+node js application relies in server side rendering for the view and for its database mongodb